gderosa/timeq/BUILD.md

 ### PDF previewer

-In all the above, when available, a default PDF viewer is automatically opened on the generated document.
+In  the above, when available, a default PDF viewer is automatically opened on the generated document.

 You can force a different PDF viewer by setting the `PDF_PREVIEWER` environment variable in your system.